 The Supreme Court leaves Indian Child Welfare Act intact

-The U.S. Supreme Court, defying predictions, upheld the Indian Child Welfare Act Thursday.
+The U.S. Supreme Court, defying predictions, upheld the Indian Child Welfare Act on Thursday, though it left unresolved a key argument raised by the challengers.

-By a 7-to-2 vote, the court upheld the law's preferences for Native tribes when Indian children are adopted, ruling that the law does not discriminate on the basis of race and does not impermissibly impose a federal mandate on traditionally state-regulated areas of power.
+By a 7-2 vote, the court upheld the law's preferences for Native tribes when American Indian children are adopted, ruling that the law does not impermissibly impose a federal mandate on traditionally state-regulated areas of power.

+But when it came to the the preferences for placing children in Native foster and adoptive homes — whether the law unconstitutionally discriminates based on race — the court did not decide the issue because it said that the challengers, here prospective adoptive parents and the state of Texas, had not suffered a concrete harm and could not sue.

+"The bottom line is that we reject all of petitioners' challenges to the statute, some on the merits and others for lack of standing," Justice Amy Coney Barrett wrote in her majority opinion.

 ICWA has stood as a landmark law since it was enacted over 45 years ago after a congressional investigation found that over one-third of all Native children had been removed from their tribal homes and placed with non-Indian families and institutions with no ties to the tribes.

-The court rejects all of the challenges to the Indian Child Welfare Act, "some on the merits and others for lack of standing," Justice Amy Coney Barrett wrote in her majority opinion.
-Justices Thomas and Alito dissented.
+The court rejects all of the challenges to the Indian Child Welfare Act, "some on the merits and others for lack of standing," Barrett wrote.

 The law was challenged by Chad and Jennifer Brackeen, alongside other non-Native prospective adoptive couples.
 They argued the law violated the Constitution by discriminating on the basis of race and forcing the state to carry out federal mandates.
 The high court rejected these arguments, citing over a century of precedent that classifies Native Americans as a political, not racial, group.